Bo on the Go!

-Bo on the Go! (stylized Bo on the GO!) is a Canadian CGI-animated children's television series created by Jeff Rosen, Michael Donovan and Cheryl Wagner, produced by Halifax Film and distributed by Decode Entertainment in association with CBC Television.
+Bo on the Go! (stylized Bo on the GO!) is a Canadian CGI-animated children's television series created by Jeff Rosen, Michael Donovan and Cheryl Wagner, produced by Halifax Film and distributed by Decode Entertainment in association with CBC Television and ICI Radio-Canada Télé.
 It emphasizes the importance of movement for children through a plot element called "animoves" (animations showing specific body movements young viewers must learn in order to solve adventures highlighted in each program's storyline; the name is a combination of 'animal' and 'move' as these movements are represented by animals, such as a galloping horse).
+The series uses motion capture technology and computer graphics.
 The series was broadcast in Canada on CBC Television in the Kids' CBC programming block.

-Bo on the Go! aired from September 3, 2007, to December 18, 2009.
+Bo on the Go! aired from September 3, 2007 to December 18, 2009.
 55 episodes were produced.

 Overview

 Bo lives in a castle with Dezadore the dragon.
 He is younger than Bo, and is really curious and often gets into trouble as he is not as physically adept as Bo.
 Bo's mentor on the show is Wizard.
 When she encounters challenges, he gives her advice and knowledge of how to achieve the quest at hand, typically giving said information in the form of a rhyme.